Deeplite raises $6M seed to deploy ML on edge with fewer compute resources – TechCrunch

 “Deploying AI, particularly deep learning, on resource-constrained devices, is a broad challenge in the industry with scarce AI talent and know-how available.
 Deeplite’s automated software solution will create significant economic benefit as Edge AI continues to grow as a major computing paradigm,” May said in a statement.

 The idea for the company has roots in the TandemLaunch incubator in Montreal.
-It launched officially as a company in mid-2019 and today has 15 employees with plans to double that by the end of this year.
+It launched officially as a company in mid-2019 and today has 15 employees, with plans to double that by the end of this year.
 As it builds the company, Romano says the founders are focused on building a diverse and inclusive organization.

 “We’ve got a strategy that’s going to find us the right people, but do it in a way that is absolutely diverse and inclusive.
 That’s all part of the DNA of the organization,” he said.